Latest number of positive Isle of Wight Covid-19 tests and deaths

-The latest R number for the South East has reduced to 0.6 to 0.9.
+The latest R number for the South East remains at 0.6 to 0.9.

 Last two weeks and two months